10.10.2025

 What is the 50/30/20 rule in budgeting?

-It’s a simple method where 50% of your income goes to necessities, 30% to wants, and 20% to savings and debt repayment.
-It helps balance spending and saving effectively.
+It’s a simple rule where 50% of your income goes to necessities, 30% to your wants, and 20% to savings and debt repayment.
+This helps you keep your spending and savings in balance.

 What type of savings account is best for saving money?